Applications for students looking to begin a part-time program in fall 2025 are now open. The deadline to apply is May 1, 2025.

 Contact Us

-To express interest or request further information, please contact:
+For further information, please contact:

 Email: christina.mcrae@acadiau.ca